 Again and again, I found myself confronted with the limits of my Awakening.
 It seemed that this perfect Consciousness, this profound Love, ought to be able to heal and/or create anything.
 Yet I kept discovering how deeply broken people can be, including myself, and how difficult it really is for change and healing to occur.
 These limits broke my heart, brought me to the brink of despair and madness more than once, and ultimately evolved into a deep and profound compassion for what it is to be a human being.

 Sometime in 1995 I landed in the realization that “this is all there is.”
 Meaning that I had let go of most of the myths I had held around enlightenment, and was landing in a sobered recognition that this “now” moment, as exalted or mundane as it might be at any given time, was what was true and real, and it was more important and interesting to me than pursuing altered states or contact with non-physical beings.
 “This moment” carried with it a sort of dissatisfaction at the core that wasn’t really pleasant, but I carried it with me wherever I went and could not escape it.
 And it also included an awareness of my infinite Conscious nature that never really went away any more, either—although it could certainly be pushed into the background by strong emotional experiences and reactions.
 I knew that this Consciousness was also everything, everyone, everywhere, and every when.
-Although I did not have the words to describe it at the time, nor really anyone around me who could reflect and validate my experience, this landing in all of myself—the divine, the mundane, and the wound at the core—was most likely my second birth.
+Although I did not have the words to describe it at the time, nor really anyone around me who could reflect and validate my experience, this landing in all of myself—the divine, the mundane, and the wound at the core—was most likely my second birth, my divinely human awakening.

 Over the next several years I continued to ponder the strange paradox of my infinite-yet-very finite, divine-yet-very-human nature, where I knew the deep peace of Being itself but also experienced the frustrations inherent with the human struggle in its many forms.
 Some intuition kept me away from established spiritual communities of teachers and seekers, not finding enough room there for my own unique expression.
 Yet my resistance to being hemmed in left me fundamentally Alone in my wanderings, with only a couple of friends who could relate to my experiences and knowing.
 During this time, I discovered that the only thing to do was to keep following where my deepest interests took me, and to surrender to and learn from whatever came my way.